MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | USA          | 1332.60   |
 | South Africa | 1119.27   |

 Spain, Luxembourg and Germany are top 3 countries  with the highest contribution to carbon emissions.
+Spain contributed 699009.29 which is more than 80% compared with total contribution carbon emission of top 10 countries.

 #### The trend of carbon footprints (PCFs) over the years